• Home

 One Pan Orange Glazed Salmon with Sweet Potatoes and Broccoli

 I got the inspiration to use orange marmalade on salmon from another one of my favorite recipes, 5 ingredient lemon curd salmon.
 I love how the lemon curd melts into a delicious glaze while the salmon cooks.
-For this Asian-inspired orange version, I swapped the lemon curd out for orange marmalade and added a splash of soy sauce for depth and some sriracha for a little kick.

-I toss some orange segments in with the sweet potatoes and broccoli while they cook.
+I tossed some orange segments in with the sweet potatoes and broccoli while they cook.
 It subtly flavors them and also creates a steamier environment in the oven that give the potatoes a softer texture (think more baked potato, less oven fries).

-If you’re not a fan of salmon, this glaze is also great on shrimp.
 Follow the same instructions, but check them after 6 minutes because they’ll cook a little bit faster than the salmon does.

 One Pan Orange Glazed Salmon with Sweet Potatoes and Broccoli

-One Pan Orange Salmon with Swee
+One Pan Orange Salmon with Sweet Potatoes

 Prep Time: 5 minutes